Check, pleats and sporty comfort from Stella McCartney in Paris

-PARIS Known for mixing luxury and sport, designer Stella McCartney showed off bright summer dresses with polo shirt collars in a colourful offering for women's wardrobes next spring.
+PARIS Known for mixing luxury and sport, designer Stella McCartney showed off bright summer dresses with polo shirt collars in a colorful offering for women's wardrobes next spring.

 Under the gilded chandeliers of Paris' Opera Garnier, the Briton sent out models in long dresses and skirts decorated in white and red, green or black check, as well as jaunty stripes.

-McCartney also presented asymmetric pleated tops and skirts combinations, and dresses in contrasting colours for the spring/summer 2016 collection, shown on Monday as part of Paris Fashion Week.
+McCartney also presented asymmetric pleated tops and skirts combinations, and dresses in contrasting colors for the spring/summer 2016 collection, shown on Monday as part of Paris Fashion Week.

 She further experimented with masculine tailoring in sleeveless thigh-length jackets, worn over wide-leg trousers in pale pink, tan and black.